 Humans are born into many different situations.
 However certain circumstances make your heart want to cry out.
-In this case, babies born drug addicted.
+In this case, babies born addicted to drugs.

 The first few days are a battle simply to stay alive, and babies will require special care in the hospital to help them to endure the excruciating withdrawal process of getting their tiny bodies off whatever opiate they are addicted to.
 And to make matters worse their mothers will be going through their own version of hell with their own addiction and may be unable to help their baby when they need their mumma the most.